D.C. Cab (soundtrack): Critical reception

 The album received mixed reviews.
-At the time of its release, Billboard Dance Trax columnist Brian Chin insisted that the soundtrack was "an album to rave over" and had high praise for Moroder and Ramone, describing the project as "a fascinating, satisfying indicator of how much study that team has put into new American production styles since creating the music for Flashdance."
+At the time of its release, Billboard Dance Trax columnist Brian Chin insisted that the soundtrack was "an album to rave over" and had high praise for Moroder and Phil Ramone, describing the project as "a fascinating, satisfying indicator of how much study that team has put into new American production styles since creating the music for Flashdance."
 He liked Shalamar's "Deadline U.S.A." much more than their recent hit "Dead Giveaway" and described Champaign's "Knocks Me On My Feet" as being "in the very voguish vocal group/electronics fusion mode."
 Nelson George, then The Rhythm & The Blues columnist for Billboard, wrote that Peabo Bryson's title track was the best uptempo song that Bryson had ever sung.

 In a retrospective review for AllMusic, J.T.
 Griffith dismissed the album as a "poor relic from the early Reagan era" that was "not up to the quality of the soundtracks for Fame, Flashdance, or Footloose."